kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 variables of the surrounding function: `L` and `L_well` are taken from the namespace of `make_system`.

-kwant now allows us to pass a function as a value to `~kwant.builder.Builder`:
+Kwant now allows us to pass a function as a value to `~kwant.builder.Builder`:

 .. literalinclude:: quantum_well.py